 To use this tool, simply click on the food you'd like to investigate.
 It will take you to a screen like the one below with information about the greatest nutrients you'll gain from eating this food.

-I clicked on tofu for an example.
-As you'll see, tofu is high in protein and calcium, among many other fabulous nutrients.
+I clicked on broccoli as an example.
+As you'll see, broccoli is high in Vitamins C and K, among many other fabulous nutrients.

 But if you want to delve even further and view the ENTIRE CONTENTS OF THE NUTRITIONAL DATA FOR THIS FOOD then you're just one click away.